harness/developer-hub/docs/internal-developer-portal/flows/create-workflows-without-idp-stage.md

 ## Create Template

-**If you want to use our sample templates you can skip this step and go to register template step**
+**If you want to use our sample workflow you can skip this step and go to "Register Template in IDP" step***

 The template is defined in a YAML file named `template.yaml`.
 The [syntax](https://developer.harness.io/docs/internal-developer-portal/flows/service-onboarding-pipelines#how-to-write-idp-templates) of the template definition is owned by [backstage.io](https://backstage.io/docs/features/software-templates/writing-templates) while the workflow runs on a Harness pipeline of your choice.